Xeo786/Rufaydium-Webdriver/README.md

 opera := new Rufaydium("operadriver.exe") ; will Download/Load operadriver
 ```
 Note:
-1)Driver will be download into A_ScriptDir and old driver will be move to A_ScriptDir "\Backup"
+1)Driver will be downloaded into A_ScriptDir and old driver will be moved to A_ScriptDir "\Backup"
-2)Driver will not run if Port is occupied different, Make sure not run different drivers with same port. i.e. trying to run Chromedriver and Edgedriver with same port
+2)Driver will not run if Port is occupied different, Make sure not run different drivers with the same port. i.e. trying to run Chromedriver and Edgedriver with the same port

 # Driver Default port
 Rufaydium now supports 4 Web drivers and has one default port; it will not run if the Port is occupied.
 We need to run the driver with a separate port using Driver Parameters, or we need to exit the already running driver and run a different driver if we are up to using the same port.
 Rufaydium now has default ports for every driver to resolve this conflict